vasundhara-bhegade/Hackathon-Challenge-2025/README.md

   1.To wrap up Sales Cockpit is more than just a dashboard.

-  2.It’s a strategic tool that transforms raw opportunity data into insights, action, and outcomes .
+  2.It’s a strategic tool that transforms raw opportunity data into insights, action, and outcomes.

   3.Built for performance-driven teams, it empowers everyone to make decisions, manage risk, and drive revenue growth.

   4.Thank you for reading.